Rita Ora Shows Off Washboard Abs In Sexy Bikini

 In the picture-perfect image, Ora sports a blue bikini with a white circled pattern.
 The 27-year-old pairs her chic bikini with a long, kimono that shows the same pattern.
 In the snapshot, Ora holds her hands over her head as her coverup flaps in the wind.
 Rita’s amazing bikini body is front and center in the photo and fans are treated to a view of Ora’s washboard abs and toned legs.
 To finish off her seaside look, Ora dons a pair of purple reflective sunglasses as she wears her short blonde locks down and curly.

-Within just one hour of the post going live on Ora’s page, it has already gained a ton of attention among her followers, earning the singer over 117,000 likes as well as 600 plus comments.
+Within just one hour of the post going live on Ora’s page, it has already gained a ton of attention among her followers, earning the singer over 117,000 likes as well as 600-plus comments.
 A ton of fans simply used the flame emoji to comment on Ora’s sexy picture while countless other fans chimed in to gush over how beautiful she is.
 A few other fans confessed that they look forward to seeing Ora perform this coming weekend in Barcelona.

 “Ur body is everything.”